 The CISO messages him, asking if he knew how his account details could have been compromised?
 Had he seen any signs of his computer being hacked?
 Does he share passwords with anyone?
 How many applications does he use the same password for?

 As the CEO calms down and stops to think, he begins to worry.
-He remembers the previous week, he received an email asking him to log in to the company payslip viewing service – or he’d lose his access.
+He remembers earlier in the week, he received an email asking him to log in to the company payslip viewing service – or he’d lose his access.
 After he entered his email address and password into the portal, the screen had refreshed and he’d had to do it again.
-He had already been stressed out and busy, so chalked the refresh up to a minor bug and dismissed it.
+He had already been stressed out and busy, so he chalked the refresh up to a minor bug and dismissed it.

 With a sinking feeling, he retrieves the reminder email.
 This time he reads it carefully, noticing the “You’re” instead of “your” in the subject line.
 The .ru domain name as he hovers over the link.
 The ever-so-slightly incorrect application name in the spoofed email address.
 He reluctantly picks up the phone to the CISO, knowing that someone of his profile may have to resign.
-In 23% of organisations, employees hacked via phishing emails are fired or leave voluntarily.
+In 23% of organizations, employees hacked via phishing emails are fired or leave voluntarily.